oamaok/libezpp/README.md

 tar -xzf maps.tar.gz
 ```

-This only needs to be done once.
 Once the dataset is extracted, you can test your changes by running:
 ```
 yarn test
 ```